Shuja202/2048-game-in-cplusplus/README.md

 # 2048-game-in-cplusplus

 This program uses OOP concept making a class named Grid which uses dynamic memory to create either a 3x3 or a 4x4 2-dimensional array.
+You will need to compile together the Grid.h and source.cpp file.